And I passed by thee, and saw thee:

 God conducted Himself with Mary as a husband with his wife no less honorably and righteously as He had with Israel in their mystical marriage covenant.
 The spiritual and moral marital relationship Mary had with God was fully consummated at the precise moment she was overshadowed by the Holy Spirit.
 As the personification of Daughter Zion, Mary was divinely declared to be ‘kiddush‘ or “holy, consecrated, and set apart” for God when she vowed to enter a personal marriage covenant with Him while still a young temple virgin.
 Yet she couldn’t have fathomed at the time that she felt compelled to make such a vow by the prompting of the Holy Spirit because she was predestined to be the mother of the divine Messiah.

 And so, the nuptial covenant between God and Mary was forever ratified when she faithfully and lovingly consented to be the mother of our divine Lord and permitted the Holy Spirit to cover her nakedness by laying His cloak over her and covering her with His shadow: “Let it be done to me, according to your word” (Lk 1:38).
-The angel told Mary that she would be “overshadowed by the power of the Most High.”
+The angel told Mary that she would be “overshadowed by the power of the Highest.”
 In ancient Jewish culture, a man’s “laying his power over” (resuth) a woman was a euphemism for having marital relations.
 Similarly, for a man to “overshadow” a woman or “spread his cloak or wing over her” was a euphemism for having conjugal relations in the holy bond of matrimony.

 Ruth intended to have conjugal relations with her lord Boaz when she replied: “I am your handmaid Ruth.
 Spread the corner of your cloak over me (“cover me with your shadow”), for you are my next of kin” (Ruth 3:9).
 Rabbinic scholar and Hebrew convert to the Catholic faith Brother Anthony Opisso, M.D., tells us that the word “cloak” (tallith), literally “wing” (kannaph) is derived from the word ‘tellal,’ meaning “shadow.”
 Jesus referred to Israel as his bride when he said: “How many times I yearned to gather your children together as a hen gathers her children under her wing” (Lk 13:34).